 - Be supported, recognised and respected by the local community and the people who benefit from it

 The majority of the group have to be volunteers and more than half the volunteers must have the right to live in the UK.

 When you can nominate a group?

-You can nominate a group at any time.
+You can nominate a group between 1 April to 30 September.
 If you wish to make sure your group is considered for an award in the following year, your nomination must be received by 30 September.

 Nominations may be considered at any point over a 3 year period.
 During this time you may be contacted to provide up-to-date information about the group.
 If a group isn’t successful in the 3 years after being nominated, it won’t be considered for the award.
 A fresh nomination can then be made.